 Anders is also saying a lot about the absurdities of adults and how their petty hatreds come before all else.
 We see opposite-minded people fighting amidst a raging battle, ignoring their terrified children in order to sling insults back and forth.
 A book brings them together, forcing them to focus on one thing and to share their ideas about the words in front of them.
 It speaks to the longevity of the written word.
 Hatred comes and goes, governments rise and fall, but the written word will remain until the pages crumple and all is lost to the wind.

-The Bookstore at the End of America is included in the brilliant anthology, A People’s Future of the United States, available for sale on February 5.
-Order it now!
+The Bookstore at the End of America is included in the brilliant anthology, A People’s Future of the United States, available now at booksellers everywhere!

 NOTE: I was provided a free copy of this book via NetGalley in exchange for my honest, unbiased review.